Decision Expected On Russia's Appeal Of Ban From Major Sporting Events Over Suspected Doping

 In August the outspoken head of RUSADA, Yury Ganus, was fired.
 Ganus had been a fierce critic of Russian sports authorities, saying not enough was being done to clean sports of performance-enhancing drug use.

-The Court of Arbitration for Sport (CAS) on December 17 will announce its verdict on Russia's appeal of a four-year ban from major international sporting events imposed over allegations of state-sanctioned doping.
+The Court of Arbitration for Sport (CAS) is due to announce its verdict on Russia's appeal of a four-year ban from major international sporting events imposed over allegations of state-sanctioned doping.